Adderall Addiction: Symptoms, Causes, Effects and Treatment

 Effects of Adderall Addiction: The physical impact includes heart problems, high blood pressure, and weight loss, while mental effects encompass anxiety, paranoia, and mood swings.
 Cognitive decline, marked by impaired thinking and memory, is also a significant risk.
 Without treatment, these effects can be life-threatening.

-Adderall addiction occurs when individual becomes physically and psychologically dependent on Adderall, a prescription medication containing amphetamine and dextroamphetamine, despite negative consequences.
+Adderall addiction is a type of substance use disorder characterized by the compulsive misuse of the prescription stimulant Adderall.
+Increasing tolerance to the drug, psychological dependence, and continued use despite negative physical, emotional, or social consequences characterize Adderall addiction.
 Non-medical use of prescription stimulants among college students without ADHD has become increasingly problematic in recent years according to Holt, L. J., Langdon, S. W., & Feinn, R. S. (2024) in the Journal of drug issues.
 Adderall is primarily prescribed to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy, which are characterized by impulsivity, inattention, and hyperactivity.
 (PubMed)

 Addiction to Adderall involves compulsive use, tolerance, withdrawal, loss of control, social isolation, preoccupation, and several other negative consequences.
 It’s essential to recognize that Adderall is a potent stimulant with a high potential for abuse and addiction, especially when used without a prescription or in ways other than prescribed.